BryceBarrineau/Citrus-Tag-Reader/README.md

 OCR Integration: Used Tesseract OCR to extract text from detected tags.

 Output: Each image is processed to return the recognized tag ID with confidence scores.

+## 🚫 Data Confidentiality
+⚠️ Note: The original dataset used in this project is private and cannot be shared.
+This repository contains the complete model training and inference pipeline, but will not execute without appropriate input data.
+A demo using public images may be added in the future.